 The Agile Learning Centers network website has information about what the model is and the philosophy behind it.
 It’s got a lot of information, put together by the original ALFs over the course of three summer sessions.
 Use the “Education Model” tab at the top to jump to the topic most interesting to you.

 The only question that comes up at NYC info sessions that isn’t covered on the FAQ page is our status with the state.
-The answer to that is we’re an education-centered 501(c)(3), chartered through New York State as a non-public school, and able to award private school diplomas.
+The answer to that is we’re a not-for-profit, chartered through New York State as a non-public school, and able to award private school diplomas.
 Simply: yes K-12, yes diploma-granting, and no to homeschool registration paperwork.